 There are two modifications of 2D cable set offered and tested by Landviser, LLC:

-Principle of measurements with both sets is the same for both cable sets and is illustrated by figure below.
-You can also watch instructional videos on our YouTube Channel - LandviserLLC
+Principle of measurements with both sets is the same for both cable sets and is illustrated by the figure and can is demonstrated in the tutorial on our YouTube channel below :

 Hammer electrodes (nails) in a straight line one meter apart.
 You will be making series of measurements with AB (current) electrodes planted at the beginning of the line and moving MN farther apart to reach deeper.